DancesWithDingo/ViewModelToolkit/README.md

     string _NumberStringErrorText;
 }
 ```
+When writing an `Initialize()` method, keep in mind that it can be called more than once in a page's lifecycle.
+As such, it's important to ensure that the method cleans up any class-wide properties (such as observable collections, event handlers, etc.) before doing any initialization.

 The `Update()` function manages parsing from string to integer, returning the value of the number entered.
 And the `Validate()` function evaluates the state of the ViewModel properties.
 Note that the call to `base.Validate(bool)` sets a boolean flag named `IsValid` that can be used to determine the current state, for example in the `CanExecute()` declaration of the `ICommand` interface.

 The `Set<T>` override adds another optional parameter, `shouldValidate: bool`.
 When set to true, the `Validate()` function will be called each time the property is set.
-The default behavior does not validate, but the Validate() method can be called manually at any time after initialization for more precise control of the validation process.
+The default behavior does not validate, and the Validate() method can be called manually at any time after initialization for more precise control of the validation process.

 #### `CoreNavigation.NavigateToPage<TResult, TPage, TViewModel>`